pointfreeco/swift-navigation/README.md

 }
 ```

 This forces us to hold 3 optional values in state, which has 2^3=8 different states, 4 of which are invalid.
-The only valid states is for all values to be `nil` or exactly one be non-`nil`.
-It makes no sense if two or more values are non-`nil`, for that would representing wanting to show two modal sheets at the same time.
+The only valid state is for all values to be `nil` or exactly one be non-`nil`.
+It makes no sense if two or more values are non-`nil`, for that would represent wanting to show two modal sheets at the same time.

 Ideally we'd like to represent these navigation destinations as 3 mutually exclusive states so that we could guarantee at compile time that only one can be active at a time.
 Luckily for us Swift’s enums are perfect for this: